 We have become crude and rude and self promoting.

 Victimhood is trademarked with hashtags and T-shirts; membership jealousy guarded and strictly limited.
 We don’t just want to have our say, we want to humiliate others into silence.
-Those who disagree must be delegitimatized.
+Those who disagree must be delegitimatized, denigrated and destroyed.

-We don’t retreat to our corners any more, we live in them.
+We don’t retreat to our corners any more; we live in them, fortify them and attack from them.

-Terrorism scares me that’s for sure, but what worries me more is the mentally fragile yet emotionally rabid state of our national psyche.
+Terrorism scares me that’s for sure, but what worries me as well is the mentally fragile yet emotionally rabid state of our national psyche.

 A house divided cannot stand..

-and my friends, we are coming apart at the seams.
+and my friends, we are coming apart at the beams.